truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpBackupScale.md

 * [Replication tasks](#using-replication)
 * [Rsync tasks]({{< relref "RsyncTasksSCALE.md" >}})

-Both TrueCloud backup and cloud sync tasks require setting up a cloud service provider account and adding the credentials in TrueNAS before configuring and schedule the tasks.
+Both TrueCloud backup and cloud sync tasks require setting up a cloud service provider account and adding the credentials in TrueNAS before configuring and scheduling the tasks.

 Replication requires setting up SSH credentials before configuring and scheduling the task.
 Rsync tasks can be configured with SSH credentials or set up to use a module.